High fuel costs impacting shrimping industry in Charleston

-However, behind the scenes, shrimping is not so cinematic.
-It’s hard work.

-“We get here in the morning,” Cindy Tarvin, the owner of Tarvin Seafood said.
+“We get here in the morning,” said Cindy Tarvin, the owner of Tarvin Seafood.
 “Our first order of business is to get restaurant orders ready.”

 Tarvin Seafood supplies shrimp to over 75 buyers in Charleston.